 2. Contact your references - It’s a good idea to email one or two of the main scholars whose work is central to the article you have published simply to let them know about your work and to point them in its direction.

 3. Use social media - Twitter, Facebook and LinkedIn are currently the most effective for promoting your content to enable it to be picked up by other researchers and practitioners.
 Remember all the Policy Press journals are on Twitter too, and we’ll always retweet you!

 4. Write a blog post – Write a short and pithy article of just a few hundred words that summarise what you found and why it matters.
 We can publish it on the Policy Press blog, or you can publish it on another relevant blog.

 5. Use Kudos – Policy Press partners with Kudos, who will be contacting you after publication.
 They offer a free service to help authors maximise the impact of their publication.
-For more information on how to get started read this blog post.
+For more information on how to get started read our Kudos guidance.

 6. Add to reading lists – Students form a critical pool of potential readers so try and make sure that your article is included in reading lists and course material.
 It may also be useful to approach a number of scholars that you know teach in the specific field in order to let them know that your article might be of value to their students.

 7. Use the subject community – Send details of your publication around relevant listservs, specific interest groups and professional bodies.